 Hurricanes are among nature's most powerful and destructive phenomena.
-On average, 11 tropical storms, 6 of which become hurricanes form over the Atlantic Ocean, Caribbean Sea, or Gulf of Mexico during the hurricane season which runs from June 1st to November 30th each year.
+On average, 12 tropical storms, 6 of which become hurricanes form over the Atlantic Ocean, Caribbean Sea, or Gulf of Mexico during the hurricane season which runs from June 1 to November 30 each year.
 Over a typical 2-year period, the U.S. coastline is struck by an average of 3 hurricanes, 1 of which is classified as a major hurricane (winds of 111 mph or greater).
-It is important for you to know your vulnerability and what actions you should take to better prepare yourself and your family for a hurricane or tropical storm.
-These website provides information on how to learn about your specific hurricane vulnerabilities.
-By knowing what actions to take before, during, and after a hurricane you can increase your chance of survival.
+By knowing what actions to take before, during, and after a hurricane, you can increase your chance of survival.This website provides information on how to learn about your specific hurricane vulnerabilities.
+By knowing what actions to take before the hurricane season begins, when a hurricane approaches, what action to take when the storm is in your area, and what to do after a hurricane leaves your area you can increase your chance of survival.

 While hurricanes pose the greatest threat to life and property, tropical storms and depression also can be devastating.
 The primary hazards from tropical cyclones are storm surge flooding, inland flooding from heavy rains, destructive winds, tornadoes, and high surf and rip currents.